morningspace/docker-registry-cli/README.md

 docker-compose exec registry-cli bash
 ```

-### Outside Docker container
+### Outside Container

 To run outside container, you need to install its dependencies at first.
 See "[Dependencies](#dependencies)" for details.

-## How to use
+## How to Use

 Run `reg-cli` inside container or `reg-cli.sh` outside container, it will give you help information by default including the usage syntax and examples.

-### Copy images between registries
+### Copy Images between Registries

-Just like the linux `cp` command to copy directories and files, to copy one or more images and tags between registries, all can be done by `cli cp` command.
+Just like the linux `cp` command to copy directories and files, to copy one or more images and tags between registries, all can be done by `reg-cli cp` command.

 When specify an image with one or more tags separated by comma, it can copy one or more images with their tags to target registry.
 Without specifying any tag, it will copy the image with `latest` tag.
 The source registries can be private registries or public registries such as Docker Hub: